Book Review: Testing Times (Wayfair Witches #15) by A.A. Albright

 • Contemporary Romance

-• Trigger/Content Warnings: loss of a spouse (off page, but recounted)
+• Trigger/Content Warnings: child abuse (recounted), physical altercations loss of a grandparent

 Instagram || Goodreads || The StoryGraph